joao29a/Service/README.md

 # Service
-Service for you and you computer.
+Service for you and your computer.